Definite fillings of lens spaces: Topology and the proof of Theorem

 \subsection{Rigidity and the intersection form}

 In this section, we discuss the intersection forms of definite fillings.

 \begin{lem} Let $Y$ be a closed oriented rational homology sphere which is the boundary of compact 4-manifolds $P$ and $X$, where $H_1(P)=0$.
-If $W$ is the closed oriented 4-manifold $W= P\cup_Y -X$, then the inclusions $P, -X \hookrightarrow W$ induces a map of lattices
+If $W$ is the closed oriented 4-manifold $W= P\cup_Y -X$, then the inclusions $P, -X \hookrightarrow W$ induce a map of lattices

 such that $-Q_X \cong \iota(Q_P)^\bot\subseteq Q_W$, where $\iota(Q_P)^\bot$ is the orthogonal complement of $\iota(Q_P)$ in $Q_W$. \end{lem}

 \begin{proof} Using a portion of the long exact Mayer-Vietoris sequence, we obtain the exact sequence